SKAARHOJ/raw-panel-explorer/README.md

 ## Todo:
+- Go-routine probably leaks in zeroconf monitor?
+Just like it did with the media players...?
 - With shadow panels, compare typeDefs...
 - Will crash, if a display is reported with 0x0 dimensions (which would be invalid anyway of course...)